ettoreaquino/acopoweropt/README.md

 For that reason, the initial approach was to create two main _Entities_: A `Power System` and a `PowerColony`, where the first must be a Power System which can be solved by a mathematical method and the second should be an Ant Colony initialized to seek optimal results of a Power System problem.

-Since the dispach of "multi operative zone" Thermal Generation Units (TGUs) bring non linearities to the formulation, obtaining a global optimal financial dispach of the system is not a trivial task.
+Since the dispatch of "multi operative zone" Thermal Generation Units (TGUs) bring non-linearities to the formulation, obtaining a global optimal financial dispach of the system is not a trivial task.
 The Ant Colony algorithm came in hand as a tool to iteractively seek a global optimal result without having to rely on brute computational force.

 ### Defining Systems
 The systems configuration should be defined in the [`systems.json`](systems.json) file.
 In the example provided, 3 systems where defined: 's10', 's15' and 's40', the names were chosen for convention and will be used by the `PowerSystem` class to initialize the desired configuration.